Bipartite secret sharing and staircases: Definitions and basic tools

 \section{Definitions and basic tools}

 This section introduces the basic tools which will be used in Section \ref{sec:shannon-compl} to provide lower bounds on the Shannon complexity of some bipartite access structures.

-Consider the rank function $f$ of a sss polymatroid representing a bipartite structure on $N_1\cup N_2$.
+Consider the rank function $f$ of a sss polymatroid representing a bipartite access structure on $N_1\cup N_2$.
 All polymatroidal constraints on the rank function are linear, thus one can incorporate all symmetries of the access structure into the constraints (by taking the average over all automorphisms of the access structure).
 In this way the rank function $f(J)$ depends only on the numbers $|J\cap N_1|$ and $|J\cap N_2|$.
 This idea is detailed in \cite{padro:optimization} where it is shown that all machinery can be explained in terms of so-called {\em multipartite polymatroids}.
-All constraints for the bipartite case resulting form the polymatroidal axioms are listed in (\ref{eq:shannon}).
-These constraints can also be considered as definition of a discrete submodular function $f$ on the non-negative lattice points.
+In the bipartite case the rank function $f(i,j)$ is defined on $\NN\times\NN$, the set of non-negative lattice points.
+Constraints resulting from the polymatroidal axioms are listed in (\ref{eq:shannon}) where $i$ and $j$ run over the non-negative integers.
+These constraints can also be considered as definition: if a real function $f$ defined on the non-negative lattice points satisfies all these constraints, then it is a \emph{discrete submodular function}.

-\emph{Strong inequalities} express the additional requirement that the polymatroid should be a sss for the access structure $\Gamma$.
-It turns out that this requirement is equivalent to require that the difference between the left and right hand side in some inequalities in (\ref{eq:shannon}) is at least one.
-In the formulas below rather the using a verbal description, we use the notation $f^\bullet$ to indicate that the argument of $f$ is qualified, and $f^\circ$ to indicate that the argument is unqualified.
+Next to these constraints additional \emph{strong inequalities} express the additional requirement that the polymatroid should be a sss for the access structure $\Gamma$.
+It turns out that this requirement is equivalent to require that the difference between the left and right hand side in some inequalities in (\ref{eq:shannon}) is at least one, depending on whether (any, or all) of the subsets $J_{ij}$ identified by the arguments $i$ and $j$, that is, $|J_{ij}\cap N_1|=i$ and $|J_{ij}\cap N_2|=j$, is qualified or not.
+In (\ref{eq:shannon-strong}) below rather than using such a verbal description, we use the notation $f^\bullet(i,j)$ to indicate that the subset $J_{ij}$ corresponding to the argument $($i,$j)$ is qualified, and $f^\circ(i,j)$ to indicate that $J_{ij}$ is unqualified.

-$H$ and $V$ denote the first horizontal and vertical values at the origin:
+Let $H$ and $V$ denote the first horizontal and vertical values at the origin, respectively: